OrangeXarot/ani-jkm2/README.md

 # ani-jkm2
-inspired by ani-cli but using the website gogoanime, this is the 2nd verison
+Inspired by ani-cli but using the website gogoanime, this is the 2nd verison Change domain and browser in code